The Joy of Six: Apple's Fast, Svelte, Reliable, and Still Useful System 6

 Accessing the Internet is easy with System 6.
 After installing MacTCP (and FreePPP if you'll be dialing up), just visit your Control Panel to configure networking settings.
 There are good FTP, IRC, Usenet, POP, and telnet clients available for System 6.

-For web browsing, though, you'll find your options are rather limited.
+For web browsing, though, you’ll find your options are rather limited.
 MacWWW (download) is the only System 6 compatible browser currently available.
-The Pickle has compiled a great list of pointers for those wanting to get their System 6 machines on the Web.
+The pickle has compiled a great list of pointers for those wanting to get their System 6 machines on the Web.

 System 6 Shortcomings

-System 7 really was a sea change, for better and for worse, and so some newer programs won't work with System 6.
+System 7 really was a sea change, for better and for worse, and some newer programs won’t work with System 6.

-Fortunately, System 6 has a strong user community online.
-Gamba's Home Page has a good collection of tips and System 6 related software.
+Fortunately, System 6 has had a strong user community online.
+Gamba’s Home Page has a good collection of tips and System 6 related software.
 System 6 Heaven is an excellent resource for all things 6.

 Several versions of System 6 are available free from Apple's website.
 Three are most noteworthy:

-- System 6.0.7 (Oct.
+1. System 6.0.7 (Oct.
 1990) introduced the Sound Manager as seen in System 7.

-- System 6.0.8 (June 1991) builds upon 6.0.7 by adding support for System 7 style printer drivers.
+2. System 6.0.8 (June 1991) builds upon 6.0.7 by adding support for System 7 style printer drivers.

-- Finally, System 6.0.8 (L) adds support for the Classic II, Performa 200, Mac LC, and LC II.
+3. Finally, System 6.0.8 (L) adds support for the Classic II, Performa 200, Mac LC, and LC II.

-UPDATE: Several versions of System 6 have been removed from Apple's download site.
-As of June 2006, only System 6.0.3, 6.0.5, and 6.0.8 are available for download.
+Update: Most versions of System 6 have been removed from Apple’s download site.
+Since 2001, only System 6.0.3, 6.0.5, and 6.0.8 remain available for download.

-Check out these websites to delve deeper into the world of
+Check out these websites to delve deeper into the world of System 6 and learn if it’s right for you!

 Further Reading